serjaaa/cumulated-net-conn/README.md

 ## Overview

-The repository `cumulated-net-conn` contains the Python codes designed to compute explicit and implicit cumulated connectivity probabilities given a generic temporal weighted network.
+The repository `cumulated-net-conn` contains the Python codes designed to compute explicit and implicit cumulated connectivity probabilities given a generic  directed, weighted & temporal network.
 When using this code, please acknowledge the authors by citing  [Ser-Giacomi et al. (2021)](#references).